kabiromohd/LaunchMart_SQL/README.md

 This dataset includes customers, products, orders, order items, and loyalty points earned tables.

 ## Setup
 To create the database tables, I have been provided with the database DDL statements in the 01_schema.sql file.
-After creating the table, used the seed data provided in the 02_see_data.sql file to insert sample data into the tables.
-See the 03_launchMart_erd.png file for the ERD to understand the relationship between the tables.
+After creating the table, used the seed data provided in the 02_see_data.sql file to insert data into the tables.
+The 03_launchMart_erd.png file provides the ERD to understand the relationship between the tables.

 The Database was setup via a docker compose.
-Clone repo and run below command on your terminal to get started
+Clone repo and run below command on your terminal to get started.

 ```
 git clone https://github.com/kabiromohd/LaunchMart_SQL.git